Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 The conformance suite will exercise various matrix operations and compare the results against double-precision values.
 The comparison threshold will be set to exclude implementations with insufficient internal precision.

 ### 16.2.4 Interior/Exterior Tests
-Although antialiasing may have varying effects on shape boundaries, the portions of the interior and exterior of shapes that are more than 1 ½ pixels from a geometric boundary should not be affected by that boundary.
+Although antialiasing may have varying effects on shape boundaries, the portions of the interior and exterior of shapes that are more than 1 Â½ pixels from a geometric boundary should not be affected by that boundary.
 If a shape is drawn using color paint, a set of known interior and exterior pixels may be tested for equality with the paint color.

 ### 16.2.5 Positional Invariance
 Drawing should not depend on absolute screen coordinates, except for minor differences due to spatially-variant sampling and dither patterns when copying to the screen.
 The conformance suite will include tests that verify the positional independence of drawing.